-There is some evidence suggesting that VM and CFS may involve different underlying mechanisms and may evoke different types of unconscious processing (Breitmeyer, 2004; Kim & Blake, 2006; Fogelson et al., 2014).
+There is some evidence suggesting that VM and CFS may involve different underlying mechanisms and may evoke different types of unconscious processing (Breitmeyer, 2004; Fogelson et al., 2014; Kim & Blake, 2006).
 Several studies indicate that the suppressed stimuli are processed differently in CFS and VM, even at the neural level (Dehaene et al., 2001; Fang & He, 2006).
 Some of the differences may be explained by the different areas activated in the brain, and the intensity of the activation that takes place in these brain areas, depending on the masking technique.
 Almeida (2013) examined how a masked image of a face, whether smiling, angry, or neutral, would affect a classification task.
 When the images were presented using a CFS technique, displaying an angry stimulus affected the classification task.
 When the images were presented using the VM technique, both the masked angry stimulus and the smiling stimulus affected the classification task (Almeida, 2013).
 The explanation given is that VM is a less selective processing method, and its lack of selectivity allows for a more general and powerful effect.
 Moreover, although the duration of stimulus presentation via VM is significantly shorter relative to the CFS technique, more information is likely conveyed given the more lenient suppression under the VM technique.
 Moreover, conducting an experiment with the VM technique, which is simple to operate, may lead to the development of a tool that can be applied in the clinical field.
-Very few studies have compared CFS to VM using the same task and stimuli (28-31).
-Thus, doing so might also shed light on their underlying mechanisms.
+Since few studies have compared CFS to VM using the same task and stimuli (28-31), doing so might also shed light on their underlying mechanisms.
 The applicability of this methodology, which does not require equipment beyond a computer screen or a cellular phone, means that it can be easily used in exposure therapy.

-The role of Anxiety
+The Role of Anxiety

 Humans have the ability to quickly detect threatening stimuli.
 Studies have shown that snakes and spiders are quickly identified not only by adults but also by children, toddlers and even monkeys (Öhman, Flykt, & Esteves, 2001; Öhman & Mineka, 2003; Shibasaki & Kawai, 2009).
 The ability to quickly identify threats is not limited to snakes and spiders – humans quickly detect other threats on a perceptual and visual level.
 Visual threat stimuli such as frightening faces, negative words, animal attacks, and neutral stimuli for which conditioning has been performed through use of electric shock, may physically and mentally affect the observer.
 There is evidence that these stimuli evoke a wide range of defensive psychological responses, including an effect on access to conscious awareness.

-The degree to which emotional content of stimuli modulates sensory perception and attention, varies with anxiety levels.
-Individuals that are anxious are more likely to notice probes in place of threating faces (Capitão & Yang, 2014 ; Bradley, Mogg, Falla, & Hamilton, 1998).
+The degree to which emotional content of stimuli modulates sensory perception and attention, varies with level of anxiety.
+Anxious individuals are more likely to notice probes replacing threating faces (Bradley, Mogg, Falla, & Hamilton, 1998; Capitão & Yang, 2014).

 Thus, it seems that the ability to quickly detect a threatening and potentially dangerous stimulus, an ostensibly adaptive ability at the evolutionary level, is, in reality, closely related to abnormality.
 In fact, attentional bias is considered one of the hallmarks of anxiety, along with other factors such as a tendency to interpret vague messages as threatening and difficulty in diverting attention from threatening stimuli (Eysenck, Mogg, May, Richards, & Mathews, 1991; Fox, Russo, Bowles, & Dutton, 2001).
 Some researchers even consider attentional bias as a contributing factor to the development and perpetuation of anxiety disorders (Bishop, 2007; Matthews & Macleod, 2005).